 Of course that main image is by none other than the City Foodsters while they were in Ginza Kojyu, Tokyo, JPN

-If you do not have the luxury of eating at a restaurant with all of these dishes, you can always buy wagyu online and prepare the dishes below – if that all sounds really difficult, just stare at the pics and hopefully that will do something for you.
+If you do not have the luxury of eating at a restaurant with all these dishes, you can always buy Wagyu online and prepare them yourself.
+If that also sounds difficult, you have the pics to ogle over.

-BTW, this is how you pronounce wagyu (Japanese Beef)
+BTW, this is how you pronounce Wagyu (Japanese Beef)“Gorlami!”

-It is “wa” “gyoo” (right way) as opposed to “wag” “you” (the flat out wrong way)
+It is “wa” “gyoo” (the Beatrix Kiddo way) as opposed to “wag” “you” (the Lt.
+Aldo Raines way).

 All the Japanese Ways To Cook and Prepare Wagyu Beef

-Once you get a slab of Wagyu, you will want to learn: how to prepare wagyu properly, how to cook wagyu beef, and ultimately the best ways to eat and prepare Wagyu in a variety of ways to heighten the experience.
+Once you get a slab of Wagyu, you will want to learn to prepare Wagyu properly, how to cook Wagyu beef, and ultimately the best ways to eat and prepare Wagyu in a variety of ways to heighten the experience.

-Well, to be specific, there is grilling on a teppanyaki (if you’re in the U.S., think Benihana) and then there is yakiniku (where you typically get to grille your meat to imperfection/perfection).
+To be specific, there is grilling on a teppanyaki (if you’re in the U.S., think Benihana), and then there is yakiniku (where you get to grill your meat to imperfection/perfection).

 - COOKING EQUIPMENT: grilled on a teppanyaki (iron griddle) or shichirin (charcoal/gas grille).

 - PREPARATION: grilled rare to medium rare served typically with a side of shio (salt), ninniku (minced garlic), wasabi (grated Japanese horseradish), to a shoyu (soy sauce) dipping sauce.

 Fat is flavor, but that heavily marbled, thinly sliced beef needs to be heated because when it is, the kombu-infused boiling water gives you one of the most natural ways to experience the texture and taste of wagyu.